Theudebert I: History

 During his father's reign, the young Theudebert had shown himself to be an able warrior.
 In 516 he defeated a Danish army under King Chlochilaich (Hygelac of Beowulf) after it had raided northern Gaul.
 His reputation was further enhanced by a series of military campaigns in Septimania against the Visigoths.

-Upon his father's death, Theudebert had to fight both his uncles Childebert and Clotaire I to inherit his father's kingdom.
+Upon his father's death, Theudebert had to fight both his uncles Childebert and Chlothar I to inherit his father's kingdom.
 In the end, his military prowess persuaded Childebert to abandon the dispute and adopt Theudebert as his heir.
-Together they campaigned against Clotaire but then pursued peace after their armies were hit by a storm.
+Together they campaigned against Chlothar but sued for peace after their armies were hit by a storm.

 After relations between the Frankish kings had settled down, Theudebert found himself embroiled in the Gothic War started when the Byzantine Emperor Justinian I attempted to subdue the Ostrogoths in Italy.
 Justinian saw Theudebert as an ideal ally: Austrasian lands flanked the Ostrogoths in northern Italy.
 The emperor paid Theudebert handsomely for his assistance, but Theudebert proved an untrustworthy ally.
 The Frankish armies saw the Italian conflict as an opportunity for plunder and a chance to exert their own claims to northern Italy.
 In the event the Byzantines were forced to fight the Franks as much as the Ostrogoths.